who we are

 to accomplish the program objectives.

-We think training is not enough.
+We provide training, but think training is not enough.

-Trained people will migrate to any job that enables them to support themselves and their families, so we align training and education
+Trained people will migrate to any job that enables them to support themselves and their families,

 with long-term sustainable employment.